chemsedd/python-scripts/README.md

 ### Project init
 A small command line tool that automates the creation of folders.
-I use it specifically for initializing a design project (Adobe illustraot/photoshop).
+I use it specifically for initializing a design project (Adobe illustrator or Adobe Photoshop).